 You can find examples of these types of vendors and companies from our sponsors that advertise on the right-hand side of our website.
 None of these companies are known for selling low quality product.

-Home improvement centers do not carry these brands or commercial quality coatings because they are more expensive (higher quality) and require experience and knowledge of the seller to provide the proper customer service.
+Home improvement centers do not carry these brands or commercial quality coatings because they are more expensive (higher quality) and require experience and knowledge of the seller in order to provide the proper customer service.
 We actually discuss why home improvement centers do more harm than good when it comes to floor coatings.

 If you look through our garage flooring reviews, you will see that some of the products discussed were tested (unscientifically) ourselves when it was feasible.
 For those that we could not test, we often break down the specifics of the products and evaluate them based on the data sheets and our experience with similar products.